break-stuff/cem-tools/packages/jet-brains-integration/README.md

   /** The property name from the component object constructed by the CEM Analyzer */ descriptionSrc?: "description" | "summary";
-  /** Displays the slot section of the element description */ slotDocs?: boolean;
+  /** Displays the slot section of the element description */ hideSlotDocs?: boolean;
-  /** Displays the event section of the element description */ eventDocs?: boolean;
+  /** Displays the event section of the element description */ hideEventDocs?: boolean;
-  /** Displays the CSS custom properties section of the element description */ cssPropertiesDocs?: boolean;
+  /** Displays the CSS custom properties section of the element description */ hideCssPropertiesDocs?: boolean;
-  /** Displays the CSS parts section of the element description */ cssPartsDocs?: boolean;
+  /** Displays the CSS parts section of the element description */ hideCssPartsDocs?: boolean;
+  /** Displays the methods section of the element description */ hideMethodDocs?: boolean;
   /** Excludes any custom element documentation */ excludeHtml?: boolean;
   /** Excludes any custom CSS documentation */